AscendingPassage.com HOME PAGE.

 even to the point of despair, how impossible it is ever to restore to

-order such a chaos of crushing, overthrown things--even with the help
+order such a chaos of crushing, overthrown things.

 And then, what surprises and oppresses you is the want of clear space,